jpverkamp/blog/content/programming/dotfiles/2014-02-07-user-agent-parser.md

 - Open Source
 - Unix
 ---
 Quite often when working with internet data, you will find yourself wanting to figure out what sort of device users are using to access your content.
-Luckily, if you're using HTTP, there is a standard for that: The {{< wikipedia "user-agent" >}} header.
+Luckily, if you're using HTTP, there is a standard for that: The [[wiki:user-agent]]() header.

 Since I'm in exactly that position, I've added a new script to my [Dotfiles]({{< ref "2015-02-11-update-dotfiles-encryption.md" >}}) that reads user agents on `stdin`, parses them, and writes them back out in a given format.